RN Program Information

 Students are responsible for necessary books, uniforms, professional liability insurance, criminal background check, drug screening and transportation to school and clinical sites.

-(This should be completed early as possible deadlines are usually during the spring each year for most scholarships.)
+Helpful Tip: Complete the applications as early as possible!
+Deadlines are usually during the spring each year for most scholarships.

 Nursing at the technical level involves the provision of direct care for individuals and is characterized by the application of verified knowledge in the skillful performance of nursing functions.
-All students should possess:
+All students should have: